Design Your Own Personalized Planner Using Notion: A Step-by-Step Guide

 • Notes

-Sketch out a rough outline of how you want your planner organized, keeping in mind your specific needs and objectives.
+Sketch out a rough outline of how you want your planner organized based on your specific needs and objectives.

 Step 2: Create a New Notion Workspace

-Begin by creating a new workspace in Notion specifically for your planner.
-This workspace will be the foundation for organizing all your planner sections and pages.
-To create one, click the "+" button in the sidebar (or use the new workspace option available under your settings in case you’re using a newer version), and select "New Workspace".
+Begin by creating a new workspace in Notion dedicated to your planner.
+This workspace will serve as the foundation for organizing all your planner sections and pages.
+To create one:

 Step 3: Create Planner Pages and Sections